cryptosharks131/lndg/README.md

 LNDg will automatically try to resolve any channels that are seen as inactive, no more than every 3 minutes per peer.

 ### Suggests New Peers
 LNDg will make suggestions for new peers to open channels to based on your node's successful routing history.
+#### There are two unique values in LNDg:
+1. Volume Score - A score based upon both the count of transactions and the volume of transactions routed through the peer
+2. Savings By Volume (ppm) - The amount of sats you could have saved during rebalances if you were peered directly with this node over the total amount routed through the peer

+### Channel Performance Metrics
+#### LNDg will aggregate your payment and forwarding data to provide the following metrics:
+1. Outbound Flow Details - This shows the amount routed outbound next to the amount rebalanced in
+2. Revenue Details - This shows the revenue earned on the left, the profit (revenue - cost) in the middle and the assisted revenue (amount earned due to this channel's inbound flow) on the right
+3. Inbound Flow Details - This shows the amount routed inbound next to the amount rebalanced out
+4. Updates - This is the number of updates the channel has had and is directly correlated to the space it takes up in channel.db

 ### Suggests AR Actions
 LNDg will make suggestions for actions to take around Auto-Rebalancing.